South Korea says North Korea has yet to acquire missile re-entry technology

-SEOUL South Korea's defence ministry said on Tuesday that it does not believe that North Korea has acquired missile re-entry technology.
+SEOUL South Korea's defense ministry said on Tuesday that it does not believe that North Korea has acquired missile re-entry technology.

 The comment from Seoul came hours after Pyongyang said its leader Kim Jong Un supervised a successful simulated test of atmospheric re-entry of a ballistic missile, which is needed to bring a missile back into the atmosphere.